-Definition: Indicators:
+Indicators:

-A form of abuse which may involve: Bruises:

-Hitting Shaking Throwing Poisoning Burning or scalding Drowning Suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child (Fabricated induced illness FII) Commonly on the head but also on the ear, neck or soft areas (abdomen, back and buttocks) Defensive wounds commonly on the forearm, upper arm, back of the leg, hands or feet Clusters of bruises on the upper arm, outside of the thigh or on the body Bruises with dots of blood under the skin A bruised scalp and swollen eyes from hair being pulled violently Bruises in the shape of a hand or object Bruises on non-mobile babies.
+Bruises:

+Commonly on the head but also on the ear,

+neck or soft areas (abdomen, back and buttocks)

+Defensive wounds commonly on the

+forearm, upper arm, back of the leg, hands or feet

+Clusters of bruises on the upper arm, outside of the thigh or on the body

+Bruises with dots of blood under the skin

+A bruised scalp and swollen eyes from hair being pulled violently

+Bruises in the shape of a hand or object

+Bruises on non-mobile babies.

 Burns or scalds:

-Can be from hot liquids, hot objects, flame chemicals, or electricity These may be on the hands, back, should or buttocks.
-Scalds in particular may be lower limbs, both arms and/or both legs A clear edge to the burn or scald Sometimes in the shape of an implement for example, a circular cigarette burn.
+Can be from hot liquids, hot objects, flames, chemicals, or electricity

+These may be on the hands, back, shoulders or buttocks.
+Scalds in particular may be on lower limbs, both arms and/or both legs

+A clear edge to the burn or scald

+Sometimes in the shape of an implement - for example, a circular cigarette burn

 Multiple burns or scalds.

 Bite marks:

-Usually oval or circular in shape

-Visible wounds, indentations or bruising from individual teeth.
+- Usually oval or circular in shape - Visible wounds, indentations or bruising from individual teeth.